East Anglian Classic Historic Rally

-This year we will again be running The East Anglian Classic Run, a closed to club event for pre-1981 cars, which avoids the need for competition licences and MSA logbooks for Category 3 cars.
-Navigation for the Run will be by marked map, and the route and tests will be exactly the same as the Rally, so this will provide an ‘bridge’ between classic runs and the HRCR championship for those wishing to progress in their classic motorsport.
+This year we will again be running The East Anglian Classic Run, a clubmans event for pre-1986 cars, for competitors holding the new free RS Clubman licence.
+Navigation for the Run will be by marked map, and the route and tests will be exactly the same as the Rally, so this will provide a ‘bridge’ between classic runs and the HRCR championship for those wishing to progress in their classic motorsport.

-This year’s entry fee will include bacon rolls and coffee for breakfast, a light lunch and an awards buffet where you will be able to recall the day’s exploits and hopefully collect some silverware.
+This year’s entry fee will include bacon rolls for breakfast, morning coffee, buffet lunch and an awards dinner where you will be able to recall the day’s exploits and hopefully collect some silverware.

 This year’s event will be run in memory of Gavin Leech, who was CoC on the event for many years, and more recently was our sponsor, and John Conboy, another stalwart of the event in recent years, both of whom have sadly passed away since our 2019 event.